DhritiShikhar/issuetrackers-doc/doc.rst

 4. OAuth
 	- Open standard of Authorization
 	- A way through which users can log in using third party websites
+	- Registering your application via OAuth:
+		* In the "Applications Links administration" screen, create a new application link
+		* Enter correct URL to your client
+		* If your client can be reached via HTTP, choose Generic Application Type
+		* Configure your client:
+			+ In "incoming authentication configuration", select OAuth
 	- Working:
 		* obtain request token from JIRA
 		* authorize this token